You must register as a landlord before you rent out a residential property in Scotland (there are some exceptions).

 I jointly own a property with someone else – how will that work?

 All joint owners must register.
-You should choose one of you as the ‘lead owner’ who will pay the registration fee.
+You should choose one of you as the ‘lead owner’: only the lead owner pays the registration fee.

 When do I need to register?